ietf-teep/architecture/draft-ietf-teep-architecture.md

     A TA developer or Device Administrator is free to utilize multiple TAMs.
-This may be required for a TA developer to manage multiple different types of devices from different manufacturers, or devices on different carriers, since the Trust Anchor list on these different devices may contain different TAMs.
+This may be required for a TA developer to manage multiple different types of devices from different manufacturers, or to manage mobile devices on different network carriers, since
+    the Trust Anchor list on these different devices may contain different TAMs.
 A Device Administrator may be able to add their own TAM's public key or certificate to the Trust Anchor list on all their devices,